Davipb/lakesis/README.md

 # Lakesis
-⚠ Work in Progress ⚠

-A programming language runtime following in the footsteps of the Java Virtual Machine with its own bytecode, dynamic memory allocation, and garbage collection.
+A bytecode VM following in the footsteps of the Java Virtual Machine with its own assembler, dynamic memory allocation, and garbage collection.
 This is a personal learning experiment and creating a production-ready language is not its goal.